 How to Add Audio Effects in Premiere Pro

 Similar to applying video effects to individual clips, you can also apply audio effects to individual clips.
-You’ll find a range of audio effects at your disposal, under Audio Effects in the Effects panel.
+You’ll find a range of audio effects at your disposal, Audio Effects in the Effects panel.

 How to Add Audio Effects in Premiere ProHow to Add Audio Effects in Premiere ProHow to Add Audio Effects in Premiere Pro